HL7-cz/szz/input/pagecontent/scope-and-content.md

 The Shared Health Record (SZZ) is an electronic health record containing selected data about the patient's health status, intended for central sharing between the patient, Healthcare Providers (healthcare provider), and other authorized entities.

 It is composed of two parts:
-- Emergent Health Record (EZZ) – contains a set of critical information essential for providing urgent and immediate care regarding the patient's health status, namely concerning:
+- Emergency Health Record (EZZ) – contains a set of critical information essential for providing urgent and immediate care regarding the patient's health status, namely concerning:
   - blood group,
   - allergies,
   - adverse effects, serious adverse effects, and unexpected adverse effects of medicinal products,